RCGP Peer Support Programme for practices placed in Special Measures

 The programme is intended to support practices needing to make significant changes to improve their services following inspection by the Care Quality Commission (CQC).

 How does it work?

-Providing a package of expert professional advice, support and peer mentoring from senior GPs, practice managers and nurse practitioners with specialist expertise in quality improvement coordinated by the RCGP.
-The programme will draw on insight and support from other local practices and professional leaders, including the Local Medical Committee (LMC) and Clinical Commissioning Group (CCG).
+The programme provides a package of expert professional advice, support and peer mentoring from senior GPs, practice managers and nurse practitioners with specialist expertise in quality improvement coordinated by the RCGP.
+It will draw on insight and support from other local practices and professional leaders, for example, the Local Medical Committee (LMC) and Clinical Commissioning Group (CCG).